lucidm/lcdi2c/README.md

   PCF8574A with address range set to one of 0x38 - 0x4E, check your case, i2cdetect tool will be very helpful in case you don't really know what address your expander has.
   Last parameter describes actual LCD configuration, how many lines of text it has and how internal memory of the display is organized.
-Not all configurartion are supported, but you can choose from most popular ones.
+Not all configurartions are supported, but driver supports most popular ones.
-  Application will make some tests excpecting interaction from user, it didn't really check if LCD module reacts properly but you should see what's happening on LCD and know if something is wrong.
+  Application will make some tests excpecting interaction from user, there is no way to really check if LCD module reacts properly but you should see what's happening on LCD and know if something is wrong.
   If everything went fine, you can excpect kernel module to work properly as well.
-* Binary for kernel module sits in same directory as the code, so to make module running you should run command insmod lcdi2c.ko with proper arguments which are described below.
+* Binaries for kernel module sits in same directory as the code, so to make module running you should run command insmod lcdi2c.ko with proper arguments which are described below.

 module arguments
 ----------------
-* Module expect some arguments to be set before loading.
+* Module expect arguments to be set before loading.
 If none of them is given, module will be loaded with default values, which may, or may not be suitable for your particular LCD module.
 If you want to read more about module parameters please run command "modinfo lcdi2c.ko" which will display short description about module it self and arguments you can set.